altinoren/Utopia/readme.md

 ```
 This demonstrates how AI agents can orchestrate multiple real-life devices to fulfill a complex, user-centered task.

 The striking things is, we don't need to program this workflow, it is automatically discovered by the AI Agent and executed.
-We can give detailed instructions where necessary to make sure the agent is not confused, but for common cases like planning the going to bed scenario, the current reasoning capability of most SOTA models would be sufficient.
+We can give detailed instructions where necessary to make sure the agent is not confused, but for common cases like planning the going to bed scenario, the current reasoning capability of most SOTA models can be sufficient.

 ## Available MCP Tools